 Best Time to Visit for Your 7-Day Portugal Adventure

-Summer (June to August) offers perfect beach weather but comes with significant downsides.
-The heat can be intense, especially in central Portugal, and coastal areas become packed with tourists, causing accommodation rates to skyrocket.
-Winter (November to February) provides a fantastic option for budget-conscious travelers focused on city exploration and museums, though there’s a higher chance of rain, and many older accommodations lack adequate heating.
+Summer (June to August) offers perfect beach weather but comes with severe downsides.
+The heat can be intense, especially in central areas, and coastal towns become packed with tourists.
+This causes local accommodation rates to skyrocket, completely blowing out your Portugal travel cost expectations for the trip.

 Transportation for Your 7 Days in Portugal

-To travel between Lisbon and Porto, the train is king.
-The high-speed Alfa Pendular or slightly slower Intercidades trains are comfortable, scenic, and efficient, taking approximately 3 hours.
-A critical piece of advice: book these train tickets in advance.
-A ticket purchased a month ahead might cost around €10, while the same ticket bought on the day of travel could be €35 or more.
+When planning train travel in Portugal between the major hubs, the high-speed rail network is absolutely king.
+The Alfa Pendular or slightly slower Intercidades trains are comfortable, scenic, and efficient, taking approximately 3 hours.
+A critical piece of advice is to book these tickets well in advance online.

 Days 1-3: Lisbon – City of Seven Hills and Fado Music